877-852-8463CareersLocationsPatient PortalRequest Appointment

 Who is at Risk for Glaucoma?

-Although there are minimal risk factors for glaucoma, certain variables elevate a person’s risk for developing the disease.
+Although there are minimal risk factors for glaucoma, certain variables elevate a person’s risk of developing the disease.
 Glaucoma risk factors include:

 • People with elevated intraocular pressure